CappasityTech/Cappasity-PHP-SDK/docs/flow.md

 ### Resynchronization
 In case you need to resynchronize your product database or a single item just don't send the `capp` IDs when you register the synchronization job.

+### Rate Limits

+#### By sync items to register
+Most likely, you are going to reach sync items rate limit.

+##### Per job
+* Maximum of 500 items

+To register a bigger collection, split your items into several jobs.

+##### Per all jobs for last 24 hours
+* The maximum total number of items in all jobs registered for last 24 hours depends on your account plan, 10000 items at least.

+Keep track of registered items not to overflow the limit and defer registering new jobs if needed, especially if you are used to operate with huge collections.
+For now, we don't provide current limit state and remaining items to sync.
+Consider retrying requests failed due to rate limit and use exponential backoff to reduce request count.

+#### By requests

+##### Per single IP
+* Maximum of 1000 requests per 10 seconds

+#### By connections

+##### Per single IP
+* Maximum of 60 new connections per 3 seconds
+* Maximum of 30 active connections in total

+Consider reusing connections.

 ## Render iFrame
 Now you have all necessary Cappasity 3D View IDs.